 But he called me for a reason.
 He and his wife are battling for time – visitation time for their respective parents.

-The wife appears to want more visitation days to her (former) family, while he want an equal time time on weekends to join both their parents. – that is, they will visit them and have lunch with them on alternating Sundays.
+The wife appears to want more visitation days to her (former) family, while he want an equal time on weekends to join both their parents. – that is, they will visit them and have lunch with them on alternating Sundays.
 I say ‘former family’ because they have their own start-up family now.

 So what do we do?

 First, I believe this can be settled with respect for each other, through a dialogue.
 While both wanted to honor and show their love for their respective parents, both should agree on a mutually acceptable visitation time that will work for them, And let there be no strife, rather an atmosphere of understanding and mutual respect.

 This verse from Ephesians 5:33 should guide us – “Let each one of you love his wife as himself, and let the wife see that she respects her husband.”

 Second, I believe there should be a balance.
 Galatians 6:10 say “whenever we have the opportunity, let’s practice doing good to everyone, especially to the family of faith”.
 It says doing good to everyone.
 This means to me that both parents should be visited with the same frequency.
 However if both are expecting you to be present for lunch on Sundays, it presents a problem.

 I suggest that you do it every other Sunday for lunch with each set of parents – alternating.
 And on Sundays that you can’t have lunch with them, visit them just the same beyond the lunch meal, and spend time with them.
 The important thing is you had visited them and had shown respect for the elderly.
 But you and your spouse should agree on a mutually acceptable schedule.

 I pray that the Lord will guide you and grant you grace.
 May the Lord prosper your relationships!